dianx93/SmartDisplay/README.md

 6. Copy the SHA1 fingerprint from Step 1 into the Signing-certificate fingerprint field.
 7. In the Package name field, enter com.example.dianaalgma.smartdisplay.
 8. Click the Create button.

+## Changing the calendar

+If you want to use another calendar, then modify the CALENDAR_ID value in the MainActivity.java file.
+You will possibly want to change also the room/location, that that can also be done there.
+Make sure, that all your events have a location.